lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 You would like to renew with the same plan and seats, is that correct?
 Once confirmed, I'll send over a renewal quote.

+Thanks for confirming.
+Yes, that’s correct — we’d like to renew the 10 seats of Self-Managed Premium​ under the same terms.
+Looking forward to receiving the quote.

 #### Example 8
 As we are approaching financial year-end, we would be grateful for your assistance with the following matters to facilitate the year end closing process: